Skip to main content

 Single Client

 If a client is single (with no associated partner in their record), you can manage their status by creating a 'Deceased Client' category and assigning them to it.
+It is important to note that status updates like 'Deceased' are reflected through assigning the appropriate category rather than directly changing a field labeled 'deceased.'

 To do this, navigate to:

-marking the client as hidden will prevent them from showing up in the quick search.
+Marking the client as hidden will prevent them from showing up in the quick search.
 To find the client again follow the Find Hidden Clients Instructions.

-You can also add notes to the clients record in Fact Find > Personal > Basic > Notes
+You can also add notes to the client's record in Fact Find > Personal > Basic > Notes

 This ensures the record is properly classified while maintaining compliance and data integrity.

-📝 Note
+📌 Note

 While in the client record within Fact Find, navigate to: